srhopkins/example-project/README.md

 This deployment process uses standard kubernetes rollout.
 A canary deployment is a method by which you keep both version running with a limited audience routing to the new code until you give everything the all clear and rollout the code to the rest of the environment.
 It can help prevent a service interuption and hopefully the need for a `rollout undo`.
 [Spinnaker.io](https://www.spinnaker.io) from Netflix offers an interesting product that actually handles complete blue/green deployments with some nice built-in Jenkins features.

 ### Jenkins
-Breaking out pipeline code into a shared jenkins library would further encourage collabortation and code reusability.
+Breaking out pipeline code into a [shared jenkins library](https://jenkins.io/doc/book/pipeline/shared-libraries/) would further encourage collabortation and code reusability.
 Jenkins could also benefit from some additional notifications integrations like Slack, PagerDuty and email.
+Adding [commit status](https://developer.github.com/v3/repos/statuses/) pushes to the github repo would allow for better visibility while providing a single pane of glass into the entire build process.
+The commit status can also be used as a requirment for merging into protected branches configured through the github repo settings.

 ### Configuration and Secrets
 Hashicorp Consul and Vault should be setup for configuration, secrets and service discovery,